Neil deGrasse Tyson: Elon Musk is more important than Jeff Bezos, Mark Zuckerberg and Steve Jobs

 Between Musk's work at Tesla developing electric cars and his plans to put humans on Mars by 2024 (and, eventually, to colonize the planet), the billionaire tech executive is attempting to revolutionize both human transportation and space exploration, deGrasse Tyson says.

 Of course, as an astrophysicist and director of the Hayden Planetarium in New York, deGrasse Tyson might be expected to have a soft spot for Musk's grand intergalactic plans.
-But deGrasse Tyson argues that space colonization could have a tremendous impact on civilization, potentially eliminating the need for warring over dwindling natural resources.
+But deGrasse Tyson, who also hosts the show "StarTalk" on the National Geographic Channel, argues that space colonization could have a tremendous impact on civilization, potentially eliminating the need for warring over dwindling natural resources.

 "Because there's unlimited resources in space; resources that, on Earth, we fight wars over," deGrasse Tyson tells CNBC Make It.
 "In space, you don't need to fight a war, just go to another asteroid and get your resources.
 A whole category of war has the potential of evaporating entirely with the exploitation of space resources, which includes the unlimited access to energy as well."